MicroPython | 5 min | 18459

 sorry about the link, I need some pagekit taxonomy!), I have been programming the Wipy 2.0.
 This board is a tiny MicroPython enabled WiFi & Bluetooth IoT development platform.

 Other development boards/kits, that support MicroPython are the following:

 The cheapest boards are the ESP8266.
-The have only 160kb RAM which could be a problem (you usually get a memory error exception, when you import 3 or 4 libraries).
-The ESP32 WROOM has about 512kb RAM and the WROVER about 4MB.
+They only have 160kb RAM, which can be a problem and you usually get a memory error exception, when you import 3 or 4 libraries.
+The ESP32 WROOM has 512kb RAM and the WROVER 4MB.
 There is also a new WROVER-B that has 8MB RAM.

 To download the firmware to the ESP32 microcontroller, you have to install Python.
 You can use either Python 2.7 or Python 3.6.
 Then, you need to install

 pip.
 A tutorial for installing

 pipon Windows can be found here.

 pipcan be downloaded from get-pip.
 After that, you need to install the

 pip install esptool # or usually on windows python -m pip install esptool